Memoirs of Lady Hyegyŏng: Form

-Lady Hyegyong's first memoir of 1795 was dedicated to her nephew, the heir of her natal family, the Pungsan Hong.
+Lady Hyegyŏng's first memoir in 1795 was dedicated to her nephew, the heir of her natal family, the Pungsan Hong clan.
 It was written to defend her father and herself for their actions before and after Crown Prince Sado's execution.
 It covered her idyllic childhood through to her knowledge of the intrigues of the eighteenth century Joseon court.

-Lady Hyegyong's memoir is unusual because of its female authorship and because of the style of narration.
-Typically, family chronicles were written by men rather than a woman, here written at the request of her nephew.
-This departure from tradition may be because the author was well-educated and uniquely placed.
+The memoir is remarkable because of its female authorship and narration style.
+This departure from tradition may be because the author was both well-educated and very uniquely placed.

 The narration is that of self-justification.
-Lady Hyegyong wrote to defend her decision not to commit suicide and that of her father not to commit suicide or to leave office after Crown Prince Sado's execution.
-The Memoir of 1795 is in the structure of a family chronicle and is unusual in the conveying of strong emotions.
-The thematic presentation is that of self-reflection rather than the more usual presentation of a morality tale for another generation.
-JaHyun Kim Haboush, the English translator of her Memoirs, states the view that the first memoir is less advice to her nephew than an emotive defence against the numerous accusations levied and scandals of the time.
+Lady Hyegyŏng wrote to defend her decision not to commit suicide and that of her father not to leave office following Crown Prince Sado's execution.
+The Memoir of 1795 is in the structure of a family chronicle, which were typically written by men, and is unusual in the conveying of strong emotions.
+The thematic presentation is that of self-reflection rather than the more usual presentation of a morality tale for future generations.
+JaHyun Kim Haboush states the view that the first memoir is less advice to her nephew than an emotive defence against the numerous accusations levied and scandals of the time.

 Content

-According to palace tradition, Lady Hyegyong was invited to the royal palace as a young child along with other girls whose names were suggested for royal bridal selection.
-Lady Hyegyong described herself as favored from the outset by King Yeongjo and Queen Jeongseong.
-Lady Hyegyong described her introduction to life away from her parents as affecting because of the formalities and distancing that were required.
-She expressed regret that her position at court encouraged family members to become involved with court politics.
+According to tradition, Lady Hyegyŏng was invited to the palace as a young child along with other girls whose names were submmited for the royal bridal selection.
+Lady Hyegyŏng described herself as favored from the outset by King Yeongjo and his first wife, Queen Jeongseong.
+She portrayed her introduction to life away from her parents as affecting because of the formalities and distancing that were required.
+She expressed regret that her position encouraged family members to become involved with court politics.

-The Memoir of 1795 emphasized the affection and loyalty that Lady Hyegyong and her father both had for the royal family, in particular for Sado and Jeongjo.
-Such affection and loyalty to the King were relied on as justifying their reaction to the execution of Crown Prince Sado.
-Service to her own son was also emphasised as a means of protecting the dynastic line.
-In the aftermath of Sado's execution, Lady Hyegyong stated, "Like me, [my father's] only thought and concern was to protect the Grand Heir, and so, for the sake of the nation, he controlled his sorrow and did not retire from office".
+The Memoir of 1795 emphasizes the affection and loyalty that Lady Hyegyŏng and her father had for the royal family.
+Such affection and loyalty to the king were relied on to justify their reaction to the execution of Crown Prince Sado.
+Service to her own son, the future King Jeongjo, was also emphasised as a means of protecting the dynastic line.
+Of the aftermath of Sado's execution, Lady Hyegyŏng stated, "Like me, [my father's] only thought and concern was to protect the Grand Heir, and so, for the sake of the nation, he controlled his sorrow and did not retire from office."